ReiannaLiu/MotorVehicleCollision/README.md

 - **Data Cleaning**: Ensuring accuracy and reliability in analysis.

 ### Insights and Visualizations
 - **Contributing Factors**: Highlighting 'Driver Inattention/Distraction' and 'Failure to Yield Right-of-Way' as two predominant contributing factors.
+On freezing cold days, "Unsafe Speed" is notably more problematic, with a significantly higher relative frequency compared to other seasons.
+For non-motorists-involved collisions, "Bicyclist Error/Confusion" is more pronounced than "Pedestrians Error/Confusion", particularly on extremely cold days, days with poor visibility, and days with significantly strong wind intensity.
-- **Weather Conditions**: Analyzing accidents in different weather scenarios.
+- **Weather Conditions**: Analyzing the impact of weather on daily traffic accidents counts.
+Observing that 'rainy' and 'cloudy' days show a wide range of accident counts, with 'rainy' exhibiting some high outliers; and that warm and hot days exhibit a higher median number of crashes than other days.
-- **Temporal Patterns**: Revealing peak accident times and days.
+- **Temporal Patterns**: Revealing peak accident times and days are in midweek days, during working hours, particularly Fridays during the hours of 3 pm to 6 pm, while being more evenly distributed throughout the day (even at night hours) on weekends.
-- **Seasonality Analysis**: Understanding month-wise accident trends.
+- **Seasonality Analysis**: Identifying a weekly and monthly seasonality in accidents, where troughs usually occur in winter and during holiday seasons (particularly at the beginning and end of the year) and summer (from May to June) is the peak season for accidents.
 - **Severity of Accidents**: Classifying the accidents based on the total number of injuries and deaths.
 An accident is labeled as 'Minor' if there are no injuries or deaths, 'Serious' if there are injuries but no deaths, and 'Fatal' if it involves deaths.
 Within the 'Serious' category, accidents are further divided into subcategories: 'Serious (Low)' with 0-3 injuries, 'Serious (Medium)' with 3-10 injuries, and 'Serious (High)' with more than 10 injuries.
 In the 'Fatal' category, accidents are additionally segmented into 'Fatal' with 0-3 deaths and 'Very Fatal' with more than 3 deaths.
+Observing that as the number of parties involved in an accident increases, the severity level tends to rise.
+Notably, the two accidents involving pedestrians, cyclists, and motorists resulted in fatalities.

 ## Machine Learning (ML)